-In the previous section we observed that the Goldstone theorem is a consequence of group theory and the exact form of the potential is not important at the moment of understanding how many Nambu-Goldstone bosons appear after breaking the symmetry.
+In the previous section we observed that the Nambu-Goldstone theorem is formulated by understanding the physics formulated in terms of group theory and the exact form of the potential is not important at the moment of understanding how many Nambu-Goldstone bosons appear after breaking the symmetry.
 Notice that in the previous section in order to get the Goldstone theorem result, it was enough to consider global symmetries for the Lagrangian.
-In this section, I will explain the Higgs mechanism.
+In this section, we will explain the Higgs mechanism.
 The Higgs mechanism appears when we consider local gauge symmetries.
-Consider for example the Lagrangian:
+Consider for example the Lagrangian

 where $D_\mu=\partial_\mu+ieA_\mu$ is the corresponding covariant derivative, which transforms like the field $\phi$ under local gauge transformations.
-The potential for the previous Lagrangian is given by:
+The potential for the previous Lagrangian is given by

-The action is invariant under the following transformations:
+The action is invariant under the following transformations

-The ground state is given by:
+The ground state is given by

 Note that $m$ cannot be interpreted at this point as the mass but rather as a parameter.
 In fact, $m^2<0$ is necessary in this case.
-Since the vacuum breaks the symmetry, this means that we are working around the wrong vacuum, then we can redefine it by using the following shift:
+Since the vacuum breaks the symmetry, this means that we are working around the wrong vacuum, then we can re-define it by using the following shift

-In terms of this field redefinition, the Lagrangian (\ref{eq:mylag}) becomes:
+In terms of this field redefinition, the Lagrangian (\ref{eq:mylag}) becomes

 Note that there is a mix between the kinetic term of the field $\phi_2$ and the massless vector field $A^\mu$.
-Then we can eliminate the $\phi_2$ field by doing the following transformations:
+Then we can eliminate the $\phi_2$ field by doing the following transformations

-After introducing these set of transformations, we get:
+After introducing these set of transformations, we get

 We can observe that this Lagrangian has two fields, namely, one vector field $A^\mu$ which is massive and a second scalar field $\phi_1$, which is massless for a total of four degrees of freedom.
 The degrees of freedom (one) represented by the field $\phi_2$ has been eaten up by the vector field.
 Then the Nambu-Goldstone bosons produced after symmetry breaking, can be eaten up by other fields and then such fields become massive.
 The gauge represented by the Lagrangian (\ref{eq:RealLag}) is called unitary gauge because it represents the gauge where physical particles will appear.
 The Higgs mechanism as explained in this section, is taken from \cite{Field2}.